xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onSkillDamage
 Executes the skill when the mob deals damage to other entities via a mechanic.
+> The associated [@trigger] is the entity that was damaged
 ```yaml
 ExampleMob:
   Type: